 Decision Making Process

-Consensus-Based Decision-Making Process: CCHAB Network members will seek toreach agreement on a course of action to address an issue or set of related issues throughconsensus’ thereby, working together to find mutually acceptable solutions.
+Consensus-Based Decision-Making Process: CCHAB Network members will seek to reach agreement on a course of action to address an issue or set of related issues through consensus’ thereby, working together to find mutually acceptable solutions.

-Successful consensus processes will follow these guidingprinciples:
+Successful consensus processes will follow these guiding principles:

-Consensus Decision-Making – Participants make decisions by agreement ratherthan majority vote.
+Consensus Decision-Making – Participants make decisions by agreement rather than majority vote.

 Flexibility – Participants design a process and address the issues in a manner they deem most appropriate to the situation.